 Enjoy Jeju’s WEST, EAST, SOUTH tour courses with Core Travel!
 Jeju Daily Bus Tour will show you all the renown attractions and beautiful spots of Jeju island with a reasonable price.
-In additional, all the entrance fees and lunch are already included in the price!
+In addition, all the entrance fees and lunch are already included in the price!
 Mon/Wed/Fri will beWEST course, Tues/Thurs/Sat will be EAST course, and Only Sunday will be SOUTH course.
 If you are staying more than 3days, you can look around all the aspects of Jeju island with our daily bus tour.

 Hyupjae Beach is one of the popular places that many tourists visit in anytime.
 The white sand beach has extra fine sand mixed with shells that glitters with silver, and the emerald-colored water is crystal clear.
 Also one of well-known island ‘Biyang do -flown island’ can be seen from Hyupjae beach.